chiachunfu/speech/README.md

 Now, move both files to your android project.

 ### CONVERT RAW AUDIO INTO MEL-FREQUENCY CEPSTRAL COEFFICIENTS (MFCC)
 As the pretrained WaveNet is traied with [MFCC](http://recognize-speech.com/feature-extraction/mfcc) inputs, we need to add this feature extraction method into our pipeline.
 The source-build TensorFlow has an audio op that can perform this feature extraction.
-My initial thought was to wrap this operation with the pretrained wavenet and I did it by using a trick I found [here](https://stackoverflow.com/questions/43332342/is-it-possible-to-replace-placeholder-with-a-constant-in-an-existing-graph/43342922#43342922).
+My initial thought was to wrap this operation with the pretrained WaeNet and I did it by using a trick I found [here](https://stackoverflow.com/questions/43332342/is-it-possible-to-replace-placeholder-with-a-constant-in-an-existing-graph/43342922#43342922).
 It turned out that there are some variations in how one can convert raw audio into MFCC.
 As shown below, the MFCC from Tensorflow audio op is different from the one given by librosa, a python library used by the pretrained WaveNet authors for converting training data into MFCC:

 <p align="center">
   <img src="https://github.com/chiachunfu/speech/blob/master/MFCC.png">
 </p>

 Now wrapping the TensorFlow operation into the model is out of the picture.
-To make this work, I rewrote the librosa MFCC feature with Java so I could add the function between the raw audio input and the model in the Android app.
+To make this work, I rewrote the librosa MFCC feature into Java so I could add the function between the raw audio input and the model in the Android app.
 The MFCC.java file can be found in /speechandroid/src/org/tensorflow/demo/mfcc/.

 ### ANDRIOD APP
 I modified the TF speech example in [Tensorflow Android Demo repository](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android).
 The build.gradle file in the demo actually helps you build the .so and jar file.
-So if you'd like to start with demo example with your own model, you can simply get the list of your ops, modify the BUILD file and let the build.gradle file take care of the rest.
+So if you'd like to start with the demo examples with your own model, you can simply get the list of your ops, modify the BUILD file and let the build.gradle file take care of the rest.

 ## Build a small speech-to-text model with LSTM and CTC loss

 ### REQUIREMENTS
   * tensorflow
   * python
   * numpy
   * python-speech-features

 ### REFERENCE
 The basic script and the file_logger.py and constants.py are borrowed from [here](https://github.com/philipperemy/tensorflow-ctc-speech-recognition) and [here](https://github.com/igormq/ctc_tensorflow_example).